Podcast Starter Kit: 7 Things You Need in 2023

 How Long Does It Take To Start A Podcast?

-If your podcast starter kit is already available, you can likely have your first episode recorded, edited, and published within a few hours.
+If your own podcast starter kit is already available, you can likely have your first episode recorded, edited, and published within a few hours.

 However, getting everything set up may take a day or two if you need to purchase a microphone, download and install audio editing software, get used to a podcasting platform, etc.